mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 return a result and a value that either describes an error or is a boolean that indicates whether the function was successful.
-Using a boolean is preferred when there is only way the function can fail.
+Using a boolean is preferred when there is only one way the function can fail.

 For example, the `ReadFile` function in the `io/ioutil` standard library package